Europe v America

 Are we a European people, one of many, an outlier, but integral nonetheless?
-Or are we to all intents and purposes, though we wouldn’t admit it, the 51st state of the USA, just doing things a little differently.
+Or are we to all intents and purposes, though we wouldn’t admit it, just another state of the USA, just doing things a little differently.

-We’re uneasy about the USA, it’s brashness, its noise, its superiority complex – but we go with it – it’s just, we feel, an exaggeration of our own character, the same substance, lacking the finesse.
+We’re uneasy about the USA, it’s brashness, its noise, its superiority complex – but we go with it – it is, we feel, an exaggeration of our own character, the same substance, lacking the finesse.
 But they’re our comfort zone – not Europe.

-Brexiteers by default lean to America, to trade agreements which will of ourse be on American terms.
+Brexiteers by default lean to America, to trade agreements which will of course be on American terms.
 They hide this behind ‘global’ aspirations, and a maritime, ‘old Commonwealth’ identity.

 I’d argue we are already global – and we are as engaged with the USA we need to be.
-Trump’s penalties for companies and banks breaking US-imposed sanctions against Iran underlines the point.
+Trump’s penalties for companies and banks breaking US-imposed sanctions against Iran underline the point.

 Europe v the world

 So we’ve widened it.
 It’s no longer Europe v America, it’s elided into Europe v ‘the world’.
 We’re going global.
 As if we need to assert one identity at the expense of another.
 I’m proud to be a citizen of the UK – of Europe – and of the world.

 Fraser Nelson, editor of The Spectator, trespasses onto this territory when (I’m quoting from The Economist) he criticises liberal Tories such as [Amber] Rudd ‘for misinterpreting Brexit as a vote for closing the borders rather than embracing a more global future’.